McKeeAtx/es6-generator-profiler/README.md

 ![timeline without profiling](images/introduction-profiling-disabled.png?raw=true)

-You see scattered call stacks, but it's not obvious how they relate to your application code.
+You see scattered call stacks, but there is no visibility into the execution of Sagas.
 This is in stark contract to languages where Threads are *first class citizens*.
 The following screenshot shows threads being displayed as continuous bars when profiling a JVM with [VisualVM](https://visualvm.github.io):

 ![VisualVM](images/visualvm.png?raw=true)

 At any given time, it's crystal clear which threads are running.
-The purpose of `profile` is to provide a similar profiling experience for Sagas: The profiling view should closely reflect the mental execution model that you have in mind:
+The purpose of `profile` is to provide a similar profiling experience: The profiling view should closely reflect the mental execution model that you have in your head:

 ![timeline without profiling](images/introduction-profiling-enabled.png?raw=true)